dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T1445: Guidelines must ensure proper fund use.
+### T1445: Public funding must be transparent and accountable.

 |Support|
 |---|